hashicorp/terraform/.github/ISSUE_TEMPLATE/feature_request.md

 Thank you for opening an issue.
 Please note that we try to keep the Terraform issue tracker reserved for bug reports and feature requests.
 For general usage questions, please see: https://www.terraform.io/community.html.

+For feature requests concerning Terraform Cloud/Enterprise, please contact tf-cloud@hashicorp.support

 If your issue relates to a specific Terraform provider, please open it in the provider's own repository.
-The index of providers is at https://github.com/terraform-providers .
+The index of providers is at https://github.com/terraform-providers.
 -->

 ### Current Terraform Version